Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-3-0-m2.md

   - Various patterns are supported, such as a combination of duration and waiting.
 - System information enhancement
   - GDBM backend to support a light-weight system registry to improve performance has been added.
-- Cynara-based dbus policy support through dbus-daemon
+- Cynara-based D-Bus policy support through dbus-daemon
   - Privilege-based access check has been added.
 - New APIs
   - IR device APIs have been added.